The Venice Agreement

 Through this involvement, RE-PEAT supports the development of international collaborations, knowledge exchange, and grassroots action across peatland regions.

-In June 2026, the Venice Agreement will convene its third biannual international workshop in the papyrus wetlands of Lake Victoria, Kenya – one of Africa’s most vital and vulnerable peat-forming ecosystems.
+From 2–5 June 2026, the Venice Agreement will convene its third biennial international workshop in the papyrus wetlands of Lake Victoria, Kenya – one of Africa’s most vital and vulnerable peat-forming ecosystems.

 The gathering will focus on African peatlands and their custodians, with workshops, field visits, artistic programmes, and the development of a “Living Menu of How-Tos” – practical, values-led approaches to reciprocal, community-based peatland care.